MarekZdun/godot-core/README.md

 # Core(Godot 4.1 version)
-Demonstration of changing scenes with transitions effects including load and write game state capability.
+Demonstration of changing scenes with transitions effects including load and write game state capability in Godot Engine.

 Looking for a Godot 3.5 version?
 [See godot 3.5 branch](https://github.com/MarekZdun/Core/tree/3.5).